bricoletc/delfies/paper/paper.md

 have been documented.
 The first is the elimination of small sequences (~100s of bp) called 'IESs', by a splicing process: a double-strand break is produced at each IES extremity, the IES is excised, and the two extremities are rejoined.
-This form has so far been documented in ciliates only, a clade of unicellular eukaryotes with 'germline' and 'somatic' nuclei inside a single cell membrane.
+This form has so far been documented in ciliates only.
+The second type is the elimination of large fragments of chromosomes (up to >1Mbp): a single double-strand break is produced, one side is eliminated, and telomeres on the retained side allow the new 'mini-chromosome' to be maintained in the soma.
-The second type is the elimination of large fragments of chromosomes (up to several Mbps): a single double-strand break is produced, one side is eliminated while the other is retained, and telomeres allow the newly-retained 'mini-chromosome' to be maintained in the soma.
 This form occurs in ciliates, nematodes, and probably also in copepods.
-While IES elimination in ciliates has been well-characterised genomically and functionally, chromosome fragmentation with neo-telomere addition have not.
+While IES elimination in ciliates has been well-characterised genomically and functionally, chromosome fragmentation with neo-telomere addition has not.

 Here, we present a tool called `delfies` to systematically detect sites of chromosome breakage and neo-telomere addition. `delfies` enables rapidly and